 Vice President, Fidelity Philanthropic Consulting

-Fidelity Charitable is the brand name for the Fidelity Investments® Charitable Gift Fund, an independent public charity donor-advised fund program.
+Fidelity Charitable is the brand name for the Fidelity Investments® Charitable Gift Fund, an independent public charity with a donor-advised fund program.
 Various Fidelity companies provide services to Fidelity Charitable.
-The Fidelity Charitable name and logo and Fidelity are registered service marks of FMR LLC, used by Fidelity Charitable under license.
+The Fidelity Charitable name and logo, and Fidelity are registered service marks of FMR LLC, used by Fidelity Charitable under license.
 Giving Account® is a registered service mark of the Trustees of Fidelity Charitable.